-The following table and accompanying footnotes set forth information with respect to the beneficial ownership of the common stock of Certara, Inc. as of December 10, 2020, assuming the EQT Equity Conversion was effected immediately prior to the consummation of the offering by:
+The following table and accompanying footnotes set forth information with respect to the beneficial ownership of the common stock of Certara, Inc. as of December 3, 2020, assuming the EQT Equity Conversion is effected immediately prior to the consummation of the offering by:

-- each person known by us to own beneficially 5% or more of our outstanding shares of common stock; - the selling stockholders; - each of our directors: - · each of our named executive officers; and - our directors and executive officers as a group.
+- each person known by us to own beneficially 5% or more of our outstanding shares of common stock; - the selling stockholders; - each of our directors; - · each of our named executive officers; and - our directors and executive officers as a group.

 The number of shares and percentages of beneficial ownership prior to this offering set forth below are based on the number of shares of our common stock to be issued and outstanding immediately prior to the consummation of this offering following completion of the EQT Equity Conversion.
-Until the completion of the EQT Equity Conversion, all of our common stock was beneficially owned by the EQT Investor.
-The number of shares and percentages of beneficial ownership after this offering set forth below are based on the number of shares of our common stock to be issued and outstanding immediately after the consummation of this offering and giving effect to the EQT Equity Conversion, excluding any potential purchases pursuant to the directed share program relating to this offering.
+Until the completion of the EQT Equity Conversion, all of our common stock will be beneficially owned by the EQT Investor.
+The number of shares and percentages of beneficial ownership after this offering set forth below are based on the number of shares of our common stock to be issued and outstanding immediately after the consummation of this offering and giving effect to the EQT Equity Conversion assuming an initial public offering price of \$20.50 per share, which is the mid-point of the range set forth on the cover page of this prospectus, excluding any potential purchases pursuant to the directed share program relating to this offering.
+An increase or decrease in the assumed initial public offering price will impact the number of shares outstanding after consummation of this offering and the number of shares held by the persons and entities referred to in the table set forth below.
 See the definition of EQT Equity Conversion for a description of the determination of shares of common stock exchanged or issued, as applicable, in connection with the EQT Equity Conversion.